thewickest/image-api/README.md

 ```

 ## Running
-For running the API just simply run this command inside the api folder
+For running the API just simply execute this command inside the api folder
 ```
 npm run start:dev
 ```
 Go to http://localhost:3000/api in order to see the API Documentation.

 ## Examples
-You will have some example `Tasks` and `Images`in the database the first time you run the API.
-The `/output` folder is not upload to the respository.
-These are some `ids` of the already created tasks
+The database will be pre-populated with some example Tasks and Images the first time you run the API.
+Note that the /output folder is not uploaded to the repository.
+Here are some example ids of the pre-created tasks:
 - 67964b05c2e2337d9e85d0ab
 - 67964b1cc2e2337d9e85d0b9
 - 67964b2ec2e2337d9e85d0c5